oxfordroadmap/vis/content/authors/admin/_index.en.md

     date_start: 2017-01-01
     date_end: 2021-01-01
     summary: |2-
-      Developed a capstone course titled *API, Machine Learning, and AI*, recognized as “first-class” by the Guangdong Department of Education.
+      * Developed a capstone course titled *API, Machine Learning, and AI*, recognized as “first-class” by the Guangdong Department of Education.
-      Designed and implemented a curriculum of 18 core courses, mentored seven instructors, and led education innovation projects that earned multiple awards.
+      * Designed and implemented a curriculum of 18 core courses, mentored seven instructors, and led education innovation projects that earned multiple awards
+      * Supervised multiple students, including three graduating ahead of schedule (a record unmatched by any other faculty member at the university)
   - position: Research Fellow
     company_name: United Nations University Institute on Computing and Society
     company_url: 'https://unu.edu/'